lianglee123/easyconfig/README.md

 Q: Why not use viper directly?

 A: Yes, you can. viper is a very good package, but i think its too complex in some scenes.

+Q: why easyconfig not support field that type is slice or map ？

+A: Because i think the action "load value from env variables to slice or map" is ambiguous.
+Maybe i will support it next version.